parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 ```
 ## Template Type Constraints

-Given that the C++ division operator determines the log result type (based on the operand types) the return type must so determined.
+Given that the C++ division operator determines the log result type (based on the operand types) the return type must be so determined.
 This is achieved by using the C++14 `decltype` keyword.

 #### C++14
 * `typename Log=decltype(Integer / Base)`